Close

 Test your knowledge and check out these other facts about homework:

-1. Horace Mann is also known as the ‘father’ of the modern school system (read more about it here).
+- Horace Mann is also known as the ‘father’ of the modern school system and the educational process that we know today (read more about Who Invented School).

-4. Homework is here to stay.
+- Homework is here to stay.
 It doesn’t look like teachers will stop assigning homework any time soon.
-However, the type and quantity of homework given seems to be shifting to accommodate the modern student’s needs.
+However, the type and quantity of homework given seem to be shifting to accommodate the modern student’s needs.

 Types of Homework